-Year 11 Drama Students will: • Investigate the forms and purposes of drama in different historical or contemporary contexts, including New Zealand drama. • Select and use techniques, conventions, and technologies in a range of dramatic forms. • Research, evaluate, and refine ideas in a range of dramatic forms to develop drama. • Perform and respond to drama and make critical judgments about how elements, techniques, conventions, and technologies are used to create form and meaning in their own and others' work.
+Year 11 Drama Students will: • Investigate the forms and purposes of drama in different historical or contemporary contexts, including Theatre Aotearoa. • Select and use techniques, conventions, and technologies in a range of dramatic forms. • Research, evaluate, and refine ideas in a range of dramatic forms to develop drama. • Perform and respond to drama and make critical judgments about how elements, techniques, conventions, and technologies are used to create form and meaning in their own and others' work.

 Entry requirement: None, but Year 10 Drama will be an advantage.

+Credits: 5 NCEA internally or externally assessed credits (TBC).

-Credits: 17 credits, including 4 External.
-(5 optional extension credits, if cast in the School Production).
-Course Outline: In this course students will focus on the techniques, elements, conventions and technologies of Drama.
-They will develop practical Drama performance skills and self-confidence through Drama improvisation, scripted Drama and devised Drama.
-They will develop knowledge of theatre history through and in-depth genre study and performance of Melodrama, Elizabethan Drama or Musical Theatre.
+Course Outline: In this course students will focus on the techniques, elements, conventions and technologies of drama.
+They will develop practical drama performance skills and self-confidence through drama improvisation, scripted drama and devised drama.
+They will develop knowledge of theatre form through and in-depth study and performance of Theatre Aotearoa, Melodrama or Elizabethan Drama (TBC).
 They will also write and reflect on live viewed Drama performances, to develop ideas and practical knowledge of stagecraft and theatre technologies.
-Assessment: 3 Internal standards, 1 external standard.
-(1 extra optional internal if cast in the School Production).